 Appearance and Character

-Towards the end of the civil war known as the Dance of the Dragons, as Dragonstone fell to King Aegon II Targaryen, Baela was able to escape from her bedchambers as the door was being smashed down.
+During the civil war known as the Dance of the Dragons, Baela remained on Dragonstone.
+Though she announced her intent to marry Prince Jacaerys at once, no wedding was ever held, as Munkun claims that the prince did not wish to wed until the war was over, whilst Mushroom claims he was already married to Sara Snow.
+After her step-mother Rhaenyra won the Iron Throne, Baela divided her days between Dragonstone and Driftmark.
+Towards the end of the Dance, as Dragonstone fell to King Aegon II Targaryen, Baela was able to escape from her bedchambers as the door was being smashed down.
 She managed to reach Moondancer in the stable where the castle dragons were kept.
 There she loosed her chains and strapped a saddle onto her.
 As Aegon II flew Sunfyre over Dragonmont's smoking peak and made his descent, Baela rose up on Moondancer to meet him.

 The dragons fought in the pre-dawn sky, eventually slamming into the ground still fighting.
 Aegon jumped from the saddle twenty feet from the ground but Lady Baela stayed with Moondancer all the way down.
 Burned and battered, she still found the strength to undo her saddle chains and crawl away from her dragon as Moondancer coiled into her death throes.
 Ser Alfred Broome drew his sword to slay Baela, but Ser Marston Waters wrenched the blade from his hand.
 Tom Tangletongue carried her to Maester Hunnimore.